 Steven Matteo was elected to represent the Mid-Island-based 50th City Council District in November 2013, after a decade of public service.
 He was elected as Minority Leader of the Council in July 2015.

-In the Fiscal Year 2019 Adopted Budget, Minority Leader Matteo led the charge on a number of successful efforts – obtaining inclusion of $1.5 million for a new playground at IS 51; getting $1.2 million to the Richmond County District Attorney’s Office in part to better battle the ongoing opioid epidemic; securing $8.5 million to completely fund the Travis Avenue elevation project; and the preservation or enhancement of important initiatives including CASA, NYC Cleanup, and others.
+In recent City budgets, Minority Leader Matteo led the charge on a number of successful efforts – funding for 500 new police officers; financing major renovations at the St. George Theater; getting $1.2 million to the Richmond County District Attorney’s Office in part to better battle the ongoing opioid epidemic; securing $8.5 million to completely fund the Travis Avenue elevation project; and the preservation or enhancement of important initiatives including CASA, NYC Cleanup, and others.

 Minority Leader Matteo has also spearheaded the creation of some of the Council’s most successful initiatives.
 The first is the Cleanup Initiative which has brought hundreds of thousands of dollars to each Council Member to fund district clean teams.
 Each of these teams engages in community cleanups, street sweeping, anti-graffiti efforts, and other activities to ensure our neighborhoods are not covered in litter.
 Also, earl in his tenure, Council Member Matteo created the Beating Hearts Initiative, which allows Members to provide AEDs and the recommended training to four different groups per year in each of their districts.
 These life-saving devices will close the gap in coverage as vulnerable populations like the old and the young go through their daily lives.